 After touring other inhabited worlds, the Impossible Man returned to Poppup to share his experiences with his people.
-When the world-devouring Galactus threatened to consume other inhabited worlds, the Poppupians sent the Impossible Man to lead him to their world, which Galactus then consumed.
-Bored by existence to the point of, despair, the Poppupians welcomed the death of their world and their physical bodies.
+When the world-devouring Galactus threatened to consume other inhabited worlds, the Poppupians sent the Impossible Man to lead him to their world, which Galactus consumed.
+Bored by existence to the point of despair, the Poppupians welcomed the death of their world and their physical bodies.
 With the Impossible Man's survival, the minds and souls of the Poppupian race would live on in the person of their most adventurous member.

 The Impossible Man was last seen creating a toy line of himself with the reformed villain Arcade, although Arcade was not as reformed as he claimed to be.